yomologic/react-ui/COMPONENT-DEVELOPMENT-GUIDE.md

 ### 6. Documentation

 - Document all props in API Reference table
+- Provide real-world Usage Examples with side-by-side code
-- Provide code examples in showcase
+- Use CodeSnippet component for all code examples
 - Include edge cases and variations
+- Show both basic and advanced usage patterns

 ### 7. Code Quality